mivek/MetarParser/README.md

 If you are willing to add a new locale or contribute to the project please see [Contributing.md file](CONTRIBUTING.md).

 [Jetbrains](https://www.jetbrains.com/?from=metarParser) open source project.

-## Architecture of the project

-This project is divided into multiple maven module

-- metarParser-entity: Contains the model and the enumerations
-- metarParser-core: Contains the parsers and the commands
-- metarParser-services: Contains a service allowing you to parse or retrieve METAR and TAF
-- metarParser-spi: Contains the SPI
-- metarParser-commons: Contains utility and internationalization classes